 Teachable makes it simple to create and sell online courses without the need for coding or web development.
-Teachable has the benefit of being able to construct a whole course in minutes rather than hours or days.
+Teachers have the benefit of being able to construct a whole course in minutes rather than hours or days.

-You have total power as an instructor over how much you charge, how you interact with students, and how you sell to them.
+You have total control as an instructor over how much you charge, how you interact with students, and how you sell to them.

 If that's what you want, you won't need anybody else's help to get started, as detailed in my teachable review.